The Boys of St. Vincent: Reception

-On the review aggregator Rotten Tomatoes, The Boys of St. Vincent holds an approval rating of 100% based on 7 reviews.

 Positive reviews lauded the miniseries for its approach to a sensitive subject.
 David Ansen of Newsweek wrote, "An American TV movie would focus on the courtroom drama, the triumph of delayed justice.
 [John N.] Smith goes after deeper, harsher truths; for one boy, reliving the experience at the trial proves fatal.
 And we are forced to look at the monstrous Lavin in a different light.
-Earlier we viewed him through the children's eyes; now we have the shock of seeing him as he sees himself.”
+Earlier we viewed him through the children's eyes; now we have the shock of seeing him as he sees himself."
 Ansen added, "Czerny's portrait of this twisted, angry man is one of the most complex depictions of evil on film.”

 Janet Maslin of The New York Times said, "Telling his story with a matter-of-factness that gives it the solid credibility of a documentary, Mr. Smith observes St. Vincent's daily routine and lets it imply a great deal about both the boys' and the Catholic brothers' behavior.”
 She also commended the performance of Czerny, saying "As played with anguished intensity by Mr. Czerny, Lavin himself feels injured in ways that a more lurid film might never understand."

 The Austin Chronicle said, "The horror is filmed with admirable restraint, with director Smith opting for a less-is-more approach that only reinforces the tragedy of the events depicted.
 It's hardly an uplifting movie, and it ends on a distinctly sour and abrupt note, but The Boys of St. Vincent is far and away one of the best publicly funded looks at institutional child abuse ever to come out of television, Canadian or otherwise.”

 Roger Ebert of the Chicago Sun-Times was less positive and wrote the film "was disappointingly superficial, offering no psychological insight or depth of characterization and simply showing us evil clergymen and victimized children as cliches in a morality play."

 In 2019, a retrospective review from The Globe and Mail stated, "No drama had ever depicted the brutality of trusted authority figures in the Catholic Church (this, in the wake of 1989′s massive abuse scandal at Mount Cashel orphanage in Newfoundland) in such vivid terms, against children no less, in prime time.
 The film took a cinematic approach to television storytelling that predated the Netflix revolution by two decades.
 Twenty-three years before Hollywood’s Spotlight, it defined in dramatic fashion the deep psychological and institutional roots of abuse, and the power some have to cover up such devastating crimes.”